adonisdario/data-science/credit-risk/README.md

 Looking deeply to the delinquent group, 36.8% of them applied for a loan to pay for the credit card debt.
 Applying for a loan to pay for a debt is a red flag.
 The applicant must have good warranties to get approved.

-By the heatmap below we can analyse the distribution of the purpose of the loan for each rank:
+By the heatmap below we can analyse the distribution of the purpose of the loan for each rank.
+The collor tells the average annual income of each group:

 ![heatmap](images/heatmap.png)